dgaff/scpi_lab_scripts/README.md

 ## Waveform Generation

-waveform_generator.py allows you to generate a variaty of waveforms, including drawing an arbitrary one.
+waveform_generator.py allows you to generate a variety of waveforms, including drawing an arbitrary one.
 It's still a work in progress.

 arb_waveform.py uploads a custom waveform to the Keysight waveform generator.
 It's currently untested.